diego1389/dev_docs/English lessons/Berlitz.md

 * directive
 * collaborative
 * potential
-* to realize (to achieve things you hope for or plan for e.g. "They finally realized their goal of buying a summer home.")
+* to realize (to achieve things you hope for or plan. e.g. "They finally realized their goal of buying a summer home.")
 * diversity
 * insight
 * to indicate